A New Approximation Technique for Resource-Allocation Problems: Abstract

 \section{Abstract}

 We develop a rounding method based on random walks in polytopes, which leads to improved approximation algorithms and integrality gaps for several assignment problems that arise in resource allocation and scheduling.
-In particular, it generalizes the work of Shmoys \& Tardos on the generalized assignment problem in two different directions, where the machines have hard capacities, and where some jobs can be dropped.
-We also outline possible applications and connections of this methodology to discrepancy theory and iterated rounding.
+In particular, it generalizes the work of Shmoys \& Tardos on the generalized assignment problem to the setting where some jobs can be dropped.
+New concentration bounds for random bipartite matching are developed as well. \makeatletter{ \makeatother}